-What is ‘Silo’ mentality…and how to break it…
+What is ‘Silo’ mentality…and How to Break It…

 Organisational ‘silo’ syndrome is a mind-set where barriers develop between and among an organisation’s departments and functions.
 The term ‘silo’ is a metaphor suggesting a similarity between grain silos that segregate one type of grain from another and the segregated parts of an organisation.
 Organisational silos are a problem for businesses both small and large and no business, institution, or government department is immune from it.